 Preheat oven to 375 degrees Fahrenheit (190 degrees Celsius).

 Let the salmon marinate in the teriyaki sauce for one hour (or up to four hours).

 Mix some black and white sesame seeds and put on a plate.

 Dredge each piece of salmon in the sesame seeds for a thin coating.

-Weave the salmon through the skewers and lay flat on a baking paper—lined baking sheet.
+Weave the salmon through the skewers and lay flat on a Gefen Parchment Paper—lined baking sheet.

 Bake for six minutes and remove from oven.